-Dr. Haritz Arrizabalaga presented the report of the International Workshop on tuna RFMO management issues relating to by-catch that took place in Brisbane, Australia, June 23-25 2010, with special emphasis on items related with the SCRS.
+Mr. Haritz Arrizabalaga presented the report of the International Workshop on tuna RFMO management issues relating to by-catch that took place in Brisbane, Australia, June 23-25 2010, with special emphasis on items related with the SCRS, which was reviewed by the SCRS.